openstack/nova/doc/source/man/nova-manage.rst

 ``nova-manage cell_v2 map_cell0 [--database_connection <database_connection>]``

-    Create a cell mapping to the database connection and message queue transport url for the cell0 database.
+    Create a cell mapping to the database connection for the cell0 database.
+    If a database_connection is not specified, it will use the one defined by ``[database]/connection`` in the configuration file passed to nova-manage.
     The cell0 database is used for instances that have not been scheduled to any cell.
 This generally applies to instances that have encountered an error before they have been scheduled.
 Returns 0 if cell0 is created successfully or already setup.

 ``nova-manage cell_v2 map_instances --cell_uuid <cell_uuid> [--max-count <max_count>]``